Defensible Deletion: When Is It OK to Delete Data Under a Data Deletion Policy?

 Twenty years ago, the average corporate General Counsel's (GC) primary data strategy was to delete all data that was not absolutely necessary to meet regulatory compliance requirements or currently being used in litigation.
 Ten years ago, that data deletion strategy had completely reversed to where most GCs were hesitant to delete any data at all.
 I believe this 180-degree change was due to the 2006 amended Federal Rules of Civil Procedure (FRCP) publication.
 Specifically, Rule 37(e) of the 2005 FRCP stated:

-In reality, the adverse inference instruction informs the jury that (usually) the defendant didn't want you to see the evidence because it could be detrimental to their case, so destroyed it.
+In reality, the adverse inference instruction informs the jury that (usually) the defendant didn't want you to see the evidence because it could be detrimental to their case, so they destroyed it.

 Because of the 2005 version of 37(e), many GCs changed their minds.
 They became much more conservative on data deletion mainly because they didn't want to take the chance of getting caught up in spoliation (destruction of evidence) allegations.
 There are numerous cases where companies did not anticipate future litigation correctly, and data was inadvertently destroyed, causing the issuance of fines and loss of the case.

-When litigation hold responsibilities arise, preservation obligations, including the suspension of document retention and retention policies, could very well be required, but only for data that can reasonably be tied to the case.
 In the famous Zubulake eDiscovery case, the court noted that to comply with legal hold obligations, a party is not required to preserve "every shred of paper, every email or electronic document, and every backup tape."

-The FRCP was amended again in 2015 - including Rule 37(e).
+The FRCP was amended again in 2015, including Rule 37(e).
 The amended Rule 37(e) now includes a critical instruction that subtly changes the anticipation description to: only upon finding that the party acted with the intent to deprive another party of the information's use in the litigation may the judge apply the most severe sanctions.
-In practice, inadvertent deletion of potentially responsive information should not trigger harsher responses from a Judge (usually).

 Even with this important FRCP update to Rule 37(e), many GCs have not changed their data deletion stance.
 I still run into corporate Compliance, Records, and Legal professionals who say their standard data retention/disposition instructions are still not to delete any data, ever.